Head and Neck Cancer: Chemotherapy

 Chemotherapy uses anticancer medicines to kill cancer cells.
 The medicines are made to attack and kill cancer cells that grow quickly.
 Some normal cells also grow quickly.
 Because of this, chemotherapy can also harm those cells.
 This can cause side effects.

 When might chemotherapy be used for head and neck cancer?

 Chemotherapy might be used for head and neck cancer:

-Along with radiation therapy before surgery, to shrink the tumor and make it easier to remove
+Alone or with radiation therapy before surgery, to shrink the tumor and make it easier to remove

 Along with radiation therapy after surgery, to kill any cancer cells that may have been left behind

-Along with radiation therapy for tumors that are too big or too widespread to remove with surgery
+Alone or with radiation therapy for tumors that are too big or too widespread to remove with surgery

 How is chemotherapy given for head and neck cancer?

 Chemotherapy medicine is most often given through an IV.
 It may also be taken by mouth as a pill, or as an injection.
 The treatment may be done as an outpatient visit to a hospital.
 This means you go home the same day.
 Or it may be done at your healthcare provider’s office, a chemotherapy clinic, or at home.
 In some cases, you may stay in the hospital during treatment.

 You get chemotherapy in cycles over a period of time.
 That means you may take the medicine for a set amount of time and then you have a rest period.
 Each period of treatment and rest is 1 cycle.
 You may have several cycles.
 Having treatment in cycles helps by: